 As the earliest and most pronounced patriarch of Shreveport’s music history, Lead Belly’s place in the pantheon of music greats was confirmed by his inclusion in the Rock and Roll Hall of Fame in 1988.
 Lead Belly’s grave—a popular destination for music enthusiasts—is just outside of Shreveport at Shiloh Baptist Church Cemetery.

 Another example of Shreveport’s vibrant yet faded musical past is found in a derelict building on Snow Street—tucked away out of sight from the world.
-In the early 20th Century, the original Blue Goose Grocery Market, which burned down and was rebuilt, was a full-time grocery store and part time blues house.
+In the early 20th Century, the original Blue Goose Grocery Market, was a full-time grocery store and part time blues house.
 It is well known to music history buffs but largely unknown outside the academic community.

 The bustling African-American neighborhood around the Blue Goose Grocery Market was simply called Old Blue Goose.
 Adjacent to the long-gone Union Railroad Station, Old Blue Goose was a stopping-off point for itinerant blues musicians traveling through Shreveport by train.
 Old Blue Goose attracted some of the greatest blues singers of the time—everyone from Blind Lemon Jefferson to Oscar “Buddy” Woods and Ed Shaffer.
 Shreveport bluesman Jesse Thomas immortalized the area in the song “Blue Goose Blues” which he recorded in 1929.
 Due to its location next to the train station, Old Blue Goose was an early and critical purveyor of blues music in America.